-A business finance loan is one of the main sources of business finance.
-Because of varying rates and loan lengths, business loans aren’t necessarily just for long term finance.
+A business finance loan is a very popular and well-known source of business finance.
+With varying rates and loan lengths, too, business loans aren’t necessarily just for long-term finance.

 Business loans could also be a great source of finance if you’re looking to gain funds quickly.
 Here at Esme, we offer business loans with competitive rates and aim to have the money in your account within an hour after getting approved.